stangreg/Ignitron/README.md

 |`Preset 4` | Long          | Switch to Preset mode |
 |`Preset 2`  | Long          | Restart **Ignitron**     |

 ***Note:*** *In Looper mode, Ignitron is connected to your mobile as a bluetooth keyboard.
-If supported by the respective app on the mobile, the buttons can be freely configured to any function offered by the respective App.*
+If supported by the respective app on the mobile, the buttons can be freely configured to any function offered by the respective App.
+You may need to manually connect to the Ignitron BLE keyboard in your Bluetooth settings after switching to Looper mode.*

 Example Button setup:
 |Button      | Function           |